19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [17/2010]

-(6) In subsection (1), “smoking” means inhaling and expelling the smoke produced from the combustion of any tobacco product or any part of such tobacco product.
+(6) A person who contravenes subsection (2A) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.

 [17/2010]

+[Act 46 of 2017 wef 01/02/2018]

+[Act 46 of 2017 wef 01/02/2018]

 ### Prohibition of imitation tobacco products

-16\.—(1) A person must not import into Singapore, or distribute, sell or offer for sale in Singapore, any confectionery or other food product, or any toy, device or article —
+16\.—(1) A person must not import into Singapore, or distribute, sell, offer for sale or possess for sale in Singapore, any confectionery or other food product, or any toy, device or article —

 (a) that resembles, or is designed to resemble, a tobacco product;